 Due to sunlight, this gem can change in color, so keep it out of strong direct sunlight.
 It has to be protected from exposure to rapid temperature changes or acids.
 You can clean it best with warm water with a little hand soap.

-Topaz is a beautiful gemstone with a lot of qualities, but… it is hard to recognize whether you have a real non-threatened variety or a heat threatened or radiated one.
+Topaz is a beautiful gemstone with a lot of qualities, but… it is hard to recognize whether you have a real non-threatened variety or a heat-threatened or radiated one.
 Or even worse you buy a piece of glass or Swarovski instead of this beauty.
-So be careful and some advise and guarantee could be used here.
+So be careful and some advice and guarantee could be used here.

 ‘FlorenceJewelshop published a PDF with a lot of information about birthstones and other interesting gemstones.
 It is free of charge and a great pamphlet to read.
 Just let me know to whom I can send it.